mouse3/InsightPy/README.md

                                                             if mode is 2-> Outputs an image

-analyze-log [file path]                                   It represents the ADB logcat logs of an Android device on a 3-dimensional coordinate axis.
+--analyze-log [file path]                                   It represents the ADB logcat logs of an Android device on a 3-dimensional coordinate axis.

                                                                 X-axis: Unix time(ms)